Reading the Song Charts

 The Capo

-Used in some songs to improve the sound of a song by using open chords as opposed to barre chords, or to make playing easier.
+The Capo is sometimes used to improve the sound of a song by using open chords as opposed to barre chords, or to make playing easier.

-• Better sound: Fingerpicking sounds better when you play open chords as each string rings true, whereas some barre chords can sometimes sound slightly muffled when finger picked.
+Better sound: Fingerpicking sounds better when you play open chords as each string rings true, whereas some barre chords can sometimes sound slightly muffled when finger picked.
 You still retain the original key of the song, while playing nicer sounding chords.

 The result is exactly the same.
 To the ear, the song is still in the key of Eb Major, although you are actually playing the song in a much easier key.
 Consider the following: